coni2k/SS/Notes.md

 isvalidating removed.. but it still removes all of them it looks like in ValidateHintStatus method, it only checks other hints.. but actually id 1 and 3 has a connection to another initial square (id 11) continue from there..

+---
+the last problem is gone - it only removes the necessary (correct) ones, id 1 and 3 stays. but we still have this isvalidhintstatus recursive code - either it's not needed or it will creata a problem in a deeper case but without having a proper break mechanism in it, it should fail somewhere, somehow.. anyway, continue from here and try to extend the case - test, test, test